inspec/inspec/docs/reporters.md

 #### node_uuid

 This will be the node UUID which shows up in Automate.
 You will want to use a single static UUID per node for all your reports.
+If you are running Inspec outside of an audit cookbook or other environment where a chef_guid or node_uuid is already known to Inspec, you must specify a node_uuid in the Inspec config.

 #### environment